Financial Services Guide

 If you are not satisfied with our services you may contact us on 08 8232 2311.
 A Risk Insure Complaints Officer will handle any complaints or disputes about the services.

-If you are not satisfied with the response from our Complaints Officer you may lodge a written complaint with the Financial Ombudsman Service.
-The Service can be contacted on Tel 1300 780 808.
+If you are not satisfied with the response from our Complaints Officer you may lodge a written complaint with the Australian Financial Complaints Authority (AFCA).
+The Service can be contacted on Tel 1800 931 678.
 This process is at no cost to you.

 The Australian Securities & Investments Commission (ASIC) also has a free call Info line on 1300 300 630 which you may use to make a complaint or obtain information about your rights.